tomaskul/basic-Crypto2/README.md

 # basic-Crypto2
-Broken-frankenstein-monster, basic cipher implementations for no other purpose than helping me further my understanding of cryptography as a whole (will catch up to modern times in due time).
+Basic cipher implementations to further my understanding of cryptography as a whole.
+Project is working in somewhat chronological order, might catch up to modern standards at some point.

-Also, I'm working through the challenges posed at the back of "The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography" (1999) by Simon Singh, so there's that.
+**NOTE:** Do not use any of these cipher implmentations anywhere!
+It's not hard to imagine that there would be more security holes in these implementations than the number key permutations the ciphers can generate. *TL;DR;* these cipher implementations aren't safe.

 ## To implement (in no specific order)